NeuralCrop: Combining physics and machine learning for improved crop yield projections: Methods

-To compare with observed yields, we aggregate simulated yields of NeuralCrop, LPJmL, and other five GGCMs to the minimum administrative unit (primarily NUTS-3 level in EU countries, and county level in the US) using an area-weighted averaging method respectively, as described in Supplementary Information~\ref{sec:yield-aggregation}.
-In European wheat regions, spring and winter wheat are simulated under rain-fed and irrigated management conditions, which are jointly evaluated against observed total wheat yields, including soft and durum wheat.
-In the US Corn Belt, corn is simulated under rain-fed and irrigated management conditions to compare with observed yields, using the same spatial aggregation method.
-When conducting out-of-sample validation in US wheat regions, the yield processing method is identical to that used in European wheat regions.
-Prior to comparison, both simulated and observed yield time series are detrended using a smoothing spline to remove the effects of long-term crop breeding advances and management improvements, thereby isolating the interannual variability primarily driven by climate change, described in Supplementary Information~\ref{sec:yield-detrending}.
+We aggregate simulated yields to the corresponding subnational unit of reported yield statistics (primarily NUTS-3 level in EU countries, and county level in the US) using an area-weighted averaging method, respectively, as described in Supplementary Information~\ref{sec:yield-aggregation}.
+In European wheat regions, spring and winter wheat are simulated under rain-fed and irrigated management conditions, which are jointly evaluated against reported total wheat yields, including soft and durum wheat.
+In the US Corn Belt, the corn is simulated under rain-fed and irrigated management conditions to compare with reported corn yields.
+Prior to comparison, both simulated and reported yield time series are detrended using a cubic smoothing spline to remove the effects of long-term crop breeding advances and management improvements, thereby isolating the interannual variability primarily driven by climate change, described in Supplementary Information~\ref{sec:yield-detrending}.

-Further analyses focus on the capability of NeuralCrop to capture yield anomalies across moisture conditions over 2000-2019.
-We then select the European 2018 drought and the US 2012 drought as case studies to conduct an in-depth investigation into the improved performance of NeuralCrop relative to LPJmL under extreme drought years.
-In 2018, the severe summer drought in combination with heatwaves in Northern, Central, and Eastern Europe resulted in a substantial drop in wheat production \cite{beillouin2020impact}.
-In the US, the 2012 drought resulted in a 13\% decrease in corn production in the Corn Belt compared to 2011 \cite{usdanass2013}.